jrdevadattan/ssh-jr/README.md

                    |__/
 ```

-A simple Python script for brute-forcing SSH credentials using a wordlist, powered by [`paramiko`](https://pypi.org/project/paramiko/).
+A simple Python script for brute-forcing SSH credentials using a wordlists.

 ## 🛠️ Features